YassenAli/Weather-Dashboard/README.md

 - `style.css`: The custom CSS file for styling the website.
 - `script.js`: The JavaScript file containing the functionality to fetch and display weather data.
 - `images/`: This folder contains images used in the website.
+- `screenshots/`: This folder contains screenshots of website.

 ## How to Use
 1. Change API key in script.js file into your API key. (get it from open weather website)